arukusuiinpu/Flux/README.md

     return 1 < 2 < 5 ? ternaryBool : False // The more classic alternative too
 }

-def main() { // Optional python-style block and function syntax (def is the same as void)
+def main(): // Optional python-style block and function syntax (def is the same as void)
     print(double1 *** double2); // Tetration, also can be done using ^^

     var test = SampleFunction(float1, float2)